nishamuktewar/techtree/topics/fashionRecommenders.md

 Instead of passing through large amounts of data rather slowly, there are probabilistic methods that can be used to get around the computational heft --
 [Etsy-suggested Probabilistic Matrix decomp paper] points out that
 >probabilistic methods can be faster, more robust, more precise, more useful computational methods for computing inner products, restricting matrices to their low-rank subspaces by allowing for computations to a target matrix with a fixed amount of columns plus a tolerance of 5-10 extra columns
-Apparel and fashion recommenders can be found at sites like Lyst, Gilt, Net-a-Porter, etc. On the extreme end of automated recommendations is a site like Gilt, coming directly from the tech industry, and on the extreme end of human-generated recommendations is PS Dept, an iPhone app that partners with luxury stores to link existing associates to an untapped market in a seamless mobile environment.

-__Human__ --

-* PS Dept app
-* Keaton Row
-* Saks
-* Barneys
-* Bergdorf Goodman
-* Neiman marcus
-* Ssense
-* Farfetch
-* Net-a-Porter [both]
-* Spring
-* Stitch Fix
-* Proclivity (separate retailer add on)
-* Nordstrom
-* Gilt (to a disadvantage)
-* Lyst
-* Slyce
-* Etsy

 -- __Computation__